adriangohjw/alt-text-generator/packages/backend/README.md

    This will open a browser window where you'll need to log in to your Cloudflare account and authorize Wrangler.

-3. Set your secret API key:
+3. Set your secret API key (optional - you can also provide the API key directly in each request):

    ```bash
    wrangler secret put GEMINI_API_KEY